Coronavirus Job Retention Scheme

-The grant will be paid to the employer through a new online system which is being built for this purpose.
-There is no detail about the application process at the moment.
+The grant will be paid to the employer through a new online system which has been built for this purpose.
+The HMRC portal to administer the scheme is now live and can be accessed here.

 The employer will pay the employee through payroll, and report payments to HMRC using the Real Time Information (RTI) system as usual.

 Once HMRC have received your claim and you are eligible for the grant, they will pay it via BACS payment to a UK bank account.

 13. What about self-employed people, shareholder directors or salaried LLP members?

 The scheme does not apply to self-employed people, separate measures were announced to support this group of people, please see our article here for more guidance.